Megan Davis: Career

-Davis was an international lawyer at the United Nations, where in the period from 1999 until 2004 she helped work on the Declaration on the Rights of Indigenous Peoples, including providing legal advice to ATSIC Commissioners during the drafting stages.
+In 1999, Davis became the first Indigenous Australian to be awarded a United Nations Indigenous Fellowship in the United Nations Office for Human Rights, based in Geneva.
+Davis worked as an international lawyer at the United Nations, where from 1999 until 2004 she helped draft the United Nations Declaration on the Rights of Indigenous Peoples, and provided legal advice to ATSIC Commissioners during the drafting stages.